|

 parameters:

-inpdb (string): PDB file containing N
+(string): PDB file containing N atoms

-start index of desired mode range (1 <= start <= 3M).
+(int): Start index of desired mode range (1 <= start <= M; minimum of 7 is

-end (int):
+end

-User-specified end index of desired mode range (start <= end
+(int): End index of desired mode range (start <= end <= M)

 amplitude

-deviation from inpdb (in Angstrom).
+deviation from inpdb in Angstrom:

 [steps]